Haxxnet/Compose-Examples/examples/rocketchat/README.md

 # Notes

-The mongodb container will likely throw a permission error when bein started for the first time.
+The mongodb container will likely throw a permission error when being started for the first time.

 ````
 error: 'An error occurred when creating an index for collection "users: getaddrinfo EAI_AGAIN mongodb',